sergev/gisp/docs/Primitives.md

 - `-` — Subtracts subsequent numbers from the first.
 Unary form negates the single numeric argument.
 Mixed integer/real inputs promote to real.
 - `*` — Multiplies numeric arguments.
 With no arguments the result is `1`.
 Mixed integer/real inputs promote to real.
 - `/` — Divides the first numeric argument by each subsequent one.
 Unary form returns the reciprocal.
 Always returns a real.
 Division by zero raises an error.
+- `^` — Unary bitwise complement.
+Requires exactly one integer argument and returns its bitwise inverse.
+Non-integer arguments raise a type error.

 ## Numeric Comparisons